-The ATEP Director reserves the right to institute an “Ability to Benefit Policy” in unique situations.
-This policy allows an AT candidate to be considered for entry into the ATP if: the candidate does not meet all ATP Application requirements because of some unusual and/or extenuating circumstances that are deemed to have clearly affected their application.
+The ATP Director reserves the right to institute an “Ability to Benefit Policy”.
+This policy states that an AT candidate may be considered for entry into the ATP if: the candidate does not meet all ATP Application requirements because of some unusual and/or extenuating circumstances that are deemed to have clearly affected their application.

-Athletic Training Candidates who were denied admission into the ATEP will have the opportunity and may be encouraged to re-apply.
-The reapplication process includes completing an additional 75 hours of observation, submitting an updated formal application and achieving the minimum rank score necessary for admittance.
+Candidates that were denied admission into the ATP will have the opportunity and may be encouraged to re-apply.
+The reapplication process includes completing an additional 75 hours of observation, submitting an updated formal application and achieving the minimum rank score required for admittance.

-Student will need to complete and return the following ATEp Application forms to the Director on or prior to the April 1, due date.
+Student will need to complete the online ATP Application on or prior to the April 1, due date.

-1. Application Check List - SEE ATEP DIRECTOR FOR OFFICIAL FORM
+1. Application Check List - SEE ATP DIRECTOR FOR OFFICIAL FORM

 - Includes the following

-Candidate Observation Evaluation Form (completed by Clinical Education Coordinator)
+Observation Hours Form (provided by the Clinical Education Coordinator)

 ATR 171: Acute Care of Injury and Illness (3 credits Fall or Spring)